Chubek/chubek/README.md

 I got enough CS education at college but college was not my introduction to programming.
 In fact, I started learning how to program at the young age of 16.
 The first language I programmed with was GML.
 I made a Tetris game with it (I lost the source but exectuable can be found [here](http://drive.google.com/uc?id=1tiJwc8e0pNVODyk4CvkTIkNu7SqpwNcR) ).
 After that I learned PHP, Perl, Python, and the C#.
 My current stack is:

 * Rust: My main language.
-I am writing [Peerage](https://github.com/Chubek/Peerage) in it!
 I enjoy Rust a lot.
 * Go: My second most-favorite language.
 I love it.
 * Python: I like Python but it's slow and resource-intensive!
 However, it's the language I know best (of course these days I know Rust at the same level as I know Python).
 * JS: I use it often for web projects.